Ascent of Mount Timpanogos on 2012-08-17

-So we approached from SLC via the American Fork Canyon road (State Road 92), the fee kiosk was closed but in any case we were exempted from the area $6 usage fee by displaying our 'America the Beautiful' card (not sure if the authorities really check the car parks or not).
-In fact many cars were parked (or abandoned) on verges near the Timpooneke TH but we didn't want to obstruct the road and drove the extra several miles to Aspen Grove and used Trail No. 52 up the east side of the mountain.
+So we approached from SLC via the American Fork Canyon road (State Road 92), the fee kiosk was closed but in any case we were exempted from the area $6 usage fee by displaying our 'America the Beautiful' card.
+In fact many cars were parked on verges near the Timpooneke TH but we didn't want to obstruct the road and drove the extra several miles to Aspen Grove and used Trail No. 52 up the east side of the mountain.

 The early Friday start avoided the crowds and we were rewarded with the sight of a black bear just above the lower falls.
 The maintained trail rises smoothly & gradually up to the Hut by the basin (where inquisitive mountain goats roam freely near the 'Timp Glacier').
 Jill and Ceri elected to stay at the cabin while 'the boys' followed the increasingly rocky path, with a couple of small snow patches, to the north-west ridge and thence to the summit.
 The summit cabin gives fantastic views west over Provo & Utah Lake and in all other directions over adjacent mountains.
 A reasonably long hike (15 miles round-trip) with altitude issues for a lowlander but a lovely mix of habitats, a varied trail, outstanding vistas, and great sociability at the top and on the way down (not sure where all those weekend campers were planning on putting up their tents!)